WPBeginner

 Step 3: Remove Domain Redirect

-Your Blogger blog’s original blogspot.com address is redirecting users to your custom domain.
-Since we have changed the domain settings, we need to remove this from Blogger too.
+Your Blogger blog’s original blogspot.com address redirects users to your custom domain.
+Since we have changed the domain settings, we need to remove this from Blogger, too.

-Simply log into your Blogger account and go to Settings » Basic page.
-Under the publishing section, click on the cross icon to cancel the redirect.
+Simply log in to your Blogger account and go to the Settings page.
+Under the Publishing section, click on your custom domain.

 Step 4: Install WordPress